Compliance and Ethics Training FAQ

 There are several things you should check if you are not able to access the online training.

 - Make sure your browser is the most current version and has all the recent updates.
-For CW 170 IT Security Awareness, in particular, it requires a browser that can use HTML5.
+Many of the modules require a browser that can use HTML5.
 Generally this means Internet Explorer version 10 or higher, Mozilla Firefox version 23 or higher, or Chrome version 26 or higher.

 - Make sure your browser allows pop-ups or that the “training module” window didn’t appear behind another window.